 - Search Indices (Elasticsearch)

-- Log in to TDP using an Administrator user account.
+- Sign in to the TDP with an admin account.

-- Yellow - One or more of the replica shards on the ES cluster are not allocated to a node
+- Yellow—indicates that one or more of the replica shards on the ES cluster are not allocated to a node.

-- Red - At least one primary shard is not allocated to any node
+- Red—indicates that at least one primary shard is not allocated to any node.

 Yellow or Red Status?